 Remote Desktop Protocol (RDP)

-RDP offers a full desktop experience, making it ideal for extended remote work sessions.
+RDP gives you a full desktop experience, which makes it perfect for long work sessions from afar.

 Virtual Private Network (VPN)